Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 8.2) My cat seems normal but there’s pink urine.
 Can I wait?

-If your cat is comfortable and peeing normally, you may have a short window — but contact your vet within 24 hours for guidance.
-And keep watching output.
-If it drops to tiny drips or stops, that changes the situation immediately.
+If your cat is comfortable and still peeing normally, you may have a short window to call your vet the same day or within 24 hours.
+But keep watching output closely.
+If it drops to tiny drips or stops, the situation changes fast.

 8.3) Can stress alone cause blood in urine?

 Yes.
 Feline Idiopathic Cystitis (FIC) is strongly linked to stress.
-But stress should only be assumed after ruling out infection, stones, or blockage.
+But stress should only be assumed after more serious causes, like infection, stones, or blockage, are considered.

 8.4) How long does a urinary flare-up last?

-In many cats, yes — especially when combined with hydration and stress reduction.
-But the “right” diet depends on the actual cause (crystals, stones, FIC, infection), so testing matters.
+In many cats, yes.
+Hydration, diet, and lower stress can reduce recurrences.
+But the best plan depends on the cause, so testing matters.

 9) References